LithoCoders/dailycpp/EffectiveModernC++/chapter5/Item25_Use_std_move_on_rvalues_ref_std_forward_on_universal_ref.md

 **Rules**: Use `std::move` on rvalue references and `std::forward` on universal references.

-"Coding, many quotes from book Effective Modern C++"
+"Codings, many quotes from book Effective Modern C++"

 # Try to not follow the rules
 Ravlue references bind to object to be moved whereas universal references might bind to object that eligible to be moved.